 Recently, I sat down to plan a cruise to Europe this summer.
-After staring at the computer for a few minutes, the first thing that came to mind was to check out kayak.com (a handy website that shows airfare from most of the major carriers in one place) and see what airfare looked like.
-Well, small problem – there are a lot of airports in Europe and lots of possible destinations.
+After staring at the computer for a few minutes, the first thing that came to mind was to check out kayak.com and see what airfare looked like.
+Well, there is a small problem – there are a lot of airports in Europe and many possible destinations.

-Every trip starts somewhere and this one starts now.
-Over the next six weeks, we’ll walk you through a step-by-step progress of planning a trip to Europe.
-Since this is my first time, I’ve enlisted some help.
-Sarah Phillips, an avid traveler and cruiser, is joining us to share her planning knowledge.
-As her family’s personal vacation planner, one of her many trips planned was to Europe in May 2011 on the Carnival Magic Inaugural sailing.
-She was thrilled with the thought of helping anyone plan a trip – in her eyes, planning’s part of the adventure.
+I was clueless and enlisted some help.
+An avid traveler and cruiser, Sarah Phillips is joining us to share her planning knowledge.
+As her family’s vacation planner, one of her many planned trips was to Europe in May 2011 on the Carnival Magic inaugural sailing.
+She was thrilled with the thought of helping anyone plan a trip – in her eyes, planning is part of the adventure.

 - Where do I want to go?

 - How much do I want to spend – what’s my budget?